 Justin Loftis

-During facility visits, look beyond the obvious:
+During facility visits, look beyond the polished tour:

 Test performance with a trial shipment